 1. You'll need paper, scissors, metal pins or brads, ruler and wooden cupcake picks or skewer

-2. I am using the chili patterned paper from our Mexican Fiesta Printable Collection - I printed designs on both sides of an A4 sheet - Print one side, then place the same sheet back in the printer drawer (do a test first to see which way it prints...) then print the other design on the opposite side.
+2. I am using the chili patterned paper from our Pinata Fiesta Printable Collection - I printed designs on both sides of an A4 sheet - Print one side, then place the same sheet back in the printer drawer (do a test first to see which way it prints...) then print the other design on the opposite side.

 3. Cut squares of desired size - The bigger the square, the bigger the pinwheel.
 For pinwheel cupcake toppers, we used a 8cm x 8cm square (approx. 3" x 3")